-Capital Region Pathways in Technology Early High School (P-TECH) is a four to six year program (grades 9-14) focused on engaging students in hands-on, project-based learning to be successful in careers in science, technology, engineering and math (STEM).
+Capital Region Pathways in Technology Early College High School (P-TECH) is a four to six year program (grades 9-14) focused on engaging students in hands-on, project-based learning to be successful in careers in science, technology, engineering and math (STEM).

 Students who successfully complete the program earn a high school diploma and an associate’s degree at no cost in a high-tech field.
 Graduates are first in line for a job with industry partners in the growing field of information technology.

 Canvasing will begin this fall for applicants for the September 2019 freshman class .
 Find out about the application process.

 What kind of student is a good candidate for P-TECH?